matplotlib/2024-NASA-ROSES-F7/noi.md

 Maintenance is not limited to the technical aspects of the project.
 Supported developers improve the management of the project.
-We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib and cartopy.
-An important part of project management is community management: fostering, diversifying, and growing our communities.
+We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib and Cartopy.
+An important part of project management is community engagement: fostering, diversifying, and growing our communities.
 Supported developers are able to perform outreach: attending conferences, mentoring sprints, or teaching tutorials.
 We must ensure that our community is open and welcoming to everyone